Japan's economy shrinks more than expected as supply shortages hit

 Domestic demand shaved off 0.9% point to GDP growth.

-Exports lost 2.1% in July-September from the previous quarter as trade was hit by the chip shortages and supply-chain constraints.
+Exports lost 2.1% in July-September from the previous quarter as trade was hurt by chip shortages and supply-chain constraints.

-Analysts polled by Reuters expect Japan's economy to expand an annualised 5.1% in the current quarter, as consumer activity and auto output pick up thanks to a drop in COVID-19 cases and easing supply disruptions.
+Analysts polled by Reuters expect Japan's economy to expand an annualised 5.1% in the current quarter, as consumer activity and auto output pick up.

-Japanese firms still face risks from higher commodity costs and supply bottlenecks, which threatens to undermine the economic outlook over the short- to mid-term.
+However, Japanese firms still face risks from higher commodity costs and supply bottlenecks, which threaten to undermine the economic outlook over the short- to mid-term.

+Real GDP, which factors in the effects of inflation, won't return to pre-pandemic levels until the second half of 2023, said Takahide Kiuchi, a former Bank of Japan board member who now serves as chief economist at Nomura Research Institute.

+"China's slowdown, supply constraints, rising energy prices and a slowdown in inflation-hit Western countries will reduce the pace of growth towards mid-2022," Kiuchi said.

 ((daniel.leussink@thomsonreuters.com; Twitter: @danielleussink;))